 Of growing concern at Medouie Creek and a number of other salt marsh properties on Nantucket is increasing evidence of salt marsh dieback.
 This phenomenon had been observed on Cape Cod salt marshes about 10 years prior to showing up on Nantucket.
 Essentially, salt marsh dieback is the loss of vegetation, particularly salt marsh cordgrass (Spartina alterniflora) which grows at the lowest elevation of the marsh with it’s roots flooded daily by tides.
 Loss of this vegetation exposes the remaining marsh soils to those daily tides, increasing the risk of marsh erosion and loss.
 Research has documented that the direct cause of salt marsh dieback is an increased population of the native purple marsh crab (Sesarma reticulata), which eats the salt marsh cordgrass (even the roots).
 As the crab population explodes, their grazing activities increase and salt marsh cordgrass is eliminated, leaving large swaths of bare soil.

 In a survey of key Foundation-owned marshes across the island, we documented high numbers of the purple marsh crab in salt marshes with dieback and much lower numbers within healthy marshes systems.
 Scientists don’t yet know why the crab populations are increasing so precipitously, although potential reasons include increased fishing pressure and increased nutrient inputs.
-We are exploring research projects to mitigate salt marsh dieback, including purple marsh crab trapping/removal to reduce population numbers and replanting impacted areas with native salt marsh cordgrass.
+In 2019, we initiated a research project at Medouie Creek to explore the feasibility of mitigating salt marsh dieback by trapping and removing purple marsh crabs and non-native, invasive green crabs to reduce population numbers.
+So far, we have seen encouraging results with some reestablishment of native salt marsh cordgrass within impacted areas.

 Tidal Hydrology and Salinity Drives Salt Marsh Vegetation Restoration and Phragmites australis Control in New England; J.M.
 Karberg, K.C.
 Beattie, D.I.
 O'Dell and K.A.
 Omand; Wetlands Volume 38, Issue 5, pp 993–1003.
 Journal copyright does not allow open website access to this publication- please email to request a copy.